arnabs542/Algorithm-and-Data-Structure/doc/array_stack_heap.md

 ## Sub Array problem
 > Common techniques
+* solve the sub problem: the same problem mapping to subarry ending in current index i, so can get the results from i-1
 * two pointer problem to get these longest/smallest problem
   * two pointers could start both from beginning: with different move forward conditions: likely in sum issue
   * from begin and end: product issue